-While the Harold Pinter Theatre housed 1186 seats when it first opened, the current version of the theatre only holds 796 seats.
-These seats are unequally divided into four sections namely, stalls, dress circle, royal circle and balcony.
+While the Harold Pinter Theatre housed 1186 seats when it first opened, the current version of the theatre only holds 796 seats with four sections namely, stalls, dress circle, royal circle and balcony.
 Let's look at each section in detail to give you a better idea of what the theatre is structured like.
-This information will help you book the best seats for Uncle Vanya.

 • Value for money seats